 While doing research for another article, I came across NSA’s security setup for Mac OS X. No, the information gained was not from a clandestine hack, or some form of Wiki-Leaks.
-All the data you see here is readily available from the public version of NSA’s website.
+All the data you see here is readily available from the public version of NSA’s website, and will boost OS X Security on a Mac.
 We will be discussing a document that appears to have been designed as a three-fold double-sided pamphlet.
 Though this document may resemble a “Quick Start Guide”, don’t let its diminutive size lead you astray, there is a lot of information about how the NSA wants processes and settings used on their Mac OS X computers.
 Sadly, their instructions are a bit dated, as the latest document for this topic is for Snow Leopard, 10.6; however, many of their processes and settings are still viable, making further investigation worthwhile.
 So that you may refer to them, the NSA Pamphlet, entitled “Hardening Tips for Mac OS X 10.6 ‘Snow Leopard’”, can be seen in Figure 1 and Figure 2, below(1).

 How you find a balance between security and convenience depends entirely on you.
 Clearly, the NSA needs to keep their computers as “hard” as possible.
 The trade-off for them is the loss of some functionality for their computers, but they end up with very secure computers from the process.
 A balance for security and convenience for home use is a computer sitting behind a router with a hardware “firewall”, a software “firewall” activated on the computer, updated and patched software, safe password and internet surfing habits.
 For those of you that feel the need for more security (and less concern about convenience), the number of processes and settings on the following pages will be helpful.

-Finally, I could not find any more current documents available from the NSA on hardening Mac OS X. As mentioned earlier, the info at hand will be for OS X 10.6, we are using 10.9, with the introduction of 10.10 just around the corner.
+Finally, I could not find any more current documents available from the NSA for OS X security for the Mac.
+As mentioned earlier, the info at hand will be for OS X 10.6, we are using 10.9, with the introduction of 10.10 just around the corner.
 As a result, not everything mentioned here will work on current versions of OS X. Where changes exist, to the extent of my knowledge, they will be discussed.
 Before you continue, a word of caution: Don’t attempt something that does not make sense to you, or you feel is beyond the scope of your skill sets.
 I once had a Linux distribution on one of my desktop computers so secure that I couldn’t log into it.
 It took me hours to diagnose and undo the damage I had done.
 Please don’t follow my example.

 Don’t Surf or Read Mail Using an Admin Account